Love of Irish Culture and Landscape Shared by Preservationist Micheál Mac Gearailt

 Ireland, like much of the world, has become host to rapid urbanisation and mass movement - for ill or for good.
 Its older generations are an extension of the "White Picket Fence" dream of the United States; they saw the first fraying and eventual downfall of Irish social bonds and societies.
 Alongside - and perhaps because of - Ireland's rapid globalisation and emergence as a major corporate player, institutions and identities like the parish, the church, farming community and family units have become alien to youngsters like me.

 This is not to paint an idyllic picture.
-The Irish are a mobile people, and have been so even before the Great Famine of the 1840's - Irish society has always been extremely vulnerable to change, from both within and without.
+The Irish are a mobile people, and have been so even before the Great Famine of the 1840's - Irish culture and society has always been extremely vulnerable to change, from both within and without.

 Misneach was pointed out to me by a youth leader in Clare, one who runs this wacky, wonderful youth festival called Synergy, a youth club, and a thousand other things.
 She gave me the link, I hopped on.